dhruva-shashi/coderunner/README.md

 ## Overview

-Coderunner is a command line tool for compiling and running code.
-The input is read from an input file and the output is redirected to an output file.
-Coderunner can be installed on Linux systems and is suitable for competitive programmers.
-Coderunner supports C++, Java and Python.
+Coderunner is a tool used by competitive programmers to compile and run their code.
+The latest version provides a UI interface for users to set paths to input, output and code files and also provides flexibility for users to set the time limit for code execution.
+Coderunner can be installed on Linux systems and supports C++, Java and Python.

 ## Compiler / Interpreter used